This page uses javascript to help render elements, if you have problems please enable javascript.

 WAC LIASIONS circle logo

-Return to WACLIAISONS Home Page
+Return to WAC LIAISONS Home Page

 Testimonials

-Click on the name of each faculty to read what they have to say about the WAC LIAISONS Certificate Program.
+Click on the name of each faculty to read what they have to say about the WAC Certificate Program.

-WAC LIAISONS Certificate Requirements
+WAC Certificate Requirements

-There is no application.
-Simply complete the requirements listed below and email your portfolio to wac@fullerton.edu by the first Friday of October any year.
+To earn your WAC Certificate, simply complete the requirements listed below and email your portfolio to wac@fullerton.edu by the first Friday of October any year.

-Requirement One - WAC LIAISONS Workshops
+Requirement One - WAC Workshops

 Attend all of the following:

-Requirement Two - WAC LIAISONS Portfolio
+Requirement Two - WAC Portfolio

-Create and submit a portfolio containing:
+Create and submit a portfolio containing (please number these in your portfolio):

-• A 500-750-word reflection that:
+5. A 500-750-word reflection that

-4. certifies that at least 50% of the enclosed activities are original, and cites the source(s) of those that are not
+4. Certifies that at least 50% of the enclosed activities are original, and cites the source(s) of those that are not.

 WAC LIAISONS recommends using the portfolio rubric linked below as you construct your portfolio.